CatchChat/faye_server/README.md

 the best speed.

 To upload attachment:
-1. client send to api the bucket name, file name(some uuid), storage provider , and get the upload token
+1. client send to api the bucket name, file name(some uuid), storage provider , and get the upload token(or upload url)
 1. client upload the file to storage provider
 1. storage notice API server or API server query the storage the completed filename.